typeclasses/hash-addressed-cli/hash-addressed-cli/readme.md

 Verbosity
 -------------------------------------------------------------------------

-With the `--verbose` flag we get some additional information, including whether the content was added or already present.
+Use the `--verbose` flag to get some additional information, printed to the standard error stream.

 ```
 $ echo "Test file 3" | hash-addressed write --target-directory /tmp/demo --verbose